TrueTheKiller/Choose-your-own-adventure-v-0/README.md

 Randomizer.java

-Once you have successfully installed all of those files you will have to correct any code requiring a specific file name if you chose an alternative file.
+Once you have successfully installed all of those files you will have to correct any code requiring a specific file name if you chose an anternative file.
 You will also likely have to remove the "extends ConsoleProgram" part of the MyProgram.java file OR Main.java file at the top.
 If you changed the file name you will have to replace "MyProgram" with whatever you called it CAPS SENSATIVE.